hmohammadi98/PythonLearningExampleCode/README.md

-# printnamepython
+This is my repository for learning Python.
-This is my first python code.
-Enter your name and see the result
+Contains very simple to professional codes